top of page

 Why it Matters?

+This is where most projects fail.
 Without clearly defined logic, systems behave unpredictably, feel inconsistent, and require constant manual control.

-• Turn the system into a complete, buildable design
+• Turning the design into something buildable

 What This Creates